kiml42/SpaceCombatSimulation/README.md

 Z - make the ship cam follow a different object.
 R - cycle reticle state

+Filter and sort individuals in DB:
+    runConfigId = 2 ORDER BY generation, score DESC;

 Bugs:
     Priority:
         ElevationHubs on some drones are disappearing.